zilexa/Homeserver/NFSv4.2-How-To.md

+# How-To get NFSv4.2 up and running
+Linux users can use NFS protocol to share files within their network.
+As there is zero overhead, this is extremely fast, only limited by your hardware and cables.
+Unfortunately, most if not all Linux systems by default use NFSv3.0 which comes with limitations.
+NFSv4.2 was released in 2015 but requires a different configuration than 99% of the online guides will show you.
+I have spend lots of long nights figuring this out over the past few years and tonight I gave it another try and managed to get it working.

+#### Biggest benefit of NFSv4.2
+Server-side file copy: if you are on your client device, and you move a 2GB file within the shared folder to a different location in the shared folder (e.g. subfolder), with NFSv3 and NFSv4.1 the file would first be copied (downloaded) to your client device and then copied to the subfolder (uploaded).
+Server-side-copy was introduced in NFSv4.2 among other useful features.

+The following has been tested on a clean Ubuntu Budgie 20.04.1 system and should work for Debian without modifications.

+# Setup NFS v4.2 for your server and client devices

 notes: you will need to do this via terminal.
 You will edit a few text files in terminal via the nano text editor.
 Saving your changes and exiting the text editor is done via